chengqihao/Maximal-kPlex/README.md

 lb is the lower bound of k-plex.

+tau is the user-defined task timeout threshold

-thread-number is the number of threads used
+thread number is the number of threads used

 **Run The Example**
 ```bash